 Start with your left leg on the box and then push off with your right.

-Go back to initial position and repeat until desired reps is achieved.
+Go back to the initial position and repeat until desired reps are achieved.

 You can also swing your arms while pushing off from the box.